thegedge/personal-site/_posts/me/2012-09-21-bsides-stjohns.md

 security conference in St. John's, Newfoundland.
 Although it's not particularly an area of interest or an area pertinent to my current position, there were some interesting talks.

-If you're interested in summaries of the talks, click "Read More".

 # Morning Talks

 ## The Basics & Other Things We're Probably Doing Wrong